csound-flossmanual/csound-floss/book/04-c-amplitude-and-ring-modulation.md

 ## Sidebands

 The sidebands appear on both sides of the carrier frequency $f_c$.
-The frequency of the side bands is the sum and the difference between the carrier frequency and the modulator frequency: $f_c - f_m$ and $f_c + f_m$.
+The frequency of the side bands is the sum and the difference between the carrier frequency and the modulator frequency: &nbsp; $f_c - f_m$ and $f_c + f_m$.
 The amplitude of each sideband is half of the modulator's amplitude.

 So the sounding result of the following example can be calculated as this:
 $f_c$ = 440 Hz, $f_m$ = 40 Hz, so the result is a sound with 400, 440, and